PHP: Extracting Elements from an Array

 Command Description

-echo Outputs one or more strings
+echo Returns one or more strings.

-Understanding PHP Array Element Removal Techniques
+Understanding PHP's Array Element Removal Techniques

 Effective PHP Techniques for Array Element Removal

-Using PHP for Array Manipulation
+Using PHP for array manipulation.

 $array = [1, 2, 3, 4, 5];